-The following organizations and programs have been chosen as a part of the Houston Livestock Show and Rodeo™ Educational Programs and will receive funding from the Show throughout the next year.
+The following organizations and programs have been chosen to receive funding from the Houston Livestock Show and Rodeo™ Educational Programs throughout the next year.

 Baylor Research Advocates for Student Scientists